 According to The Department for Education the overall absence rate for a primary school is 4.7%

 this is made up of 3.4% being authorised absences and 1.3% unauthorised absence.

-Our persistant absentee (below 90% attendance) rate is an average of 8.3%
+Our persistent absentee (below 90% attendance) rate is an average of approximately 8.3%

 The main causes of absenteeism:

 Illness – approximately 2.6%